mParticle HTTP Integration

 Using mParticle Custom Events to start a Lifecycle Optimizer flow.

-Custom Events that are passed to Sailthru from mParticle can be used to start a flow in Lifecycle Optimizer.
-For the full capabilities we recommend you read the full Lifecycle Optimizer documentation which is full of great information.
+Custom Events that are passed from mParticle can be used to start a flow in Lifecycle Optimizer.
+For the full capabilities we recommend you read the full Lifecycle Optimizer documentation.
 Browse to Lifecycle Optimizer in your account.
 Entry Click New Flow.

 1. Click Entry: Not Set.